GoHypernet/hypernet-protocol/packages/contracts/contracts/governance/README.md

 Users can see all past and present proposals in the official Hypernet [launchpad dashboard](https://rinkeby.launchpad.hypernet.foundation/proposals).
 Interacting with proposals requires that active account first posses a [Hypernet Profile NFI](/packages/contracts/contracts/identity/README.md#hypernet-profiles).
 Creating a new proposal requires that the initiating account posses an amount of Hypertoken equivalent to `_proposalThreshold` which is a public variable stored by the DAO contract.
 For a given active proposal, users may vote for, against, or abstain.
-Each token in a user's balance counts as 1 vote.
+Each Hypertoken in a user's balance counts as 1 vote
+(i.e. 100 Hyptertoken = 100 votes).
 A vote will be defeated if less than 4% of total votes do not participate.